Maiden Lane, London WC2

 The church is orientated north-south, but this description follows conventional liturgical orientation.

 The exterior is adequately described in the list entry, below, but there is very little on the internal furnishings – reference is made only to the Thomas Earp altar and reredos and to the allegedly medieval font.
 The latter is said to have been found on the site (Catholic Weekly, 17 January 1902, 2).
 It is Early English in style, with an octagonal pedestal and bowl.
 Each side of the bowl is carved in low relief with religious motifs set in quatrefoils surround in low relief.
 It is located at the main entrance and is used as a holy water stoup.
-The painted Caen stone font used for baptisms was designed by Pownall, and is located in the baptistery at the southwest corner of the church, to the right of the main entrance.
+The painted Caen stone font used for baptisms was designed by Pownall.

 As stated in the list entry, the internal walls were originally faced in bare red brick with some dark brick banding brick and stone detailing in the arches and windows (‘a nice change from monotonous plaster walls’ (Rottman, 138)).
-Unfortunately these have been covered at a later date with textured paint.
-The stonework of the pulpit has also been painted.
-[Compare with Pownall’s Sacred Heart of Jesus, Holloway qv, where a similar original finish survives].
+These were later covered with textured paint, happily removed in the recent restoration.
+Overpainting on the stone pulpit was also removed.

 Other furnishings of note: